ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 ## Updating build configs

-You must make changes to [`build-system/compile/bundles.config.js`](../build-system/compile/bundles.config.js) for your Bento component to successfully build.
-You will need to add an entry in the `extensionBundles` array.
+You must make changes to [`build-system/compile/bundles.config.extensions.json`](../build-system/compile/bundles.config.extensions.json) for your Bento component to successfully build.
+You will need to add an entry in the top-level array.

 ```javascript
 exports.extensionBundles = [